 The main python executable for the test script is:

 python tools/run_all_tests.py device=ID camera=0 scenes=sensor_fusion rot_rig=default

-You can also enter the actual rotator address at the command line using:
+You can modify the command to specify the actual rotator address by using:

 - To determine the Vendor ID (VID) and Product ID (PID), use the Linux

 - By default, the VID and PID are set